Keep your next party fuss-free with these easy cucumber canapés, a simple yet elegant appetizer ready in minutes with just four ingredients.

 Expert Tips

-- Soften the cheese at room temperature before using.
+- Allow the cheese to soften at room temperature before using.

-- Pipe the cheese onto the cucumber slices using piping bags and tips (or a small zipper-top bag).
+- Pipe the cheese onto the cucumber slices using a piping bag fitted with a tip (or a small zipper-top bag).

 - Assemble just before serving.
-For the best results, I prefer to assemble these no more than 1-2 hours ahead of time.
+For the best results, I prefer to assemble these no more than 1-2 hours before serving.
+Store them covered loosely with plastic wrap in the fridge.

 - Store leftovers, covered, in the fridge for up to 2 days.